mikeFrees/faq-accordion-card-main/README.md

 - how to use npm renamer and copyfiles
 - the beginning of how RegEx works
-- how to use the deyails and summary tag in HTML
+- how to use the details and summary tag in HTML
+- styling my scrollbars

 ### Continued development

-### Useful resources

--
+I feel like i need to learn how to use gulp or webpack soon to organize my pipeline better instead of using all the npm scripts.

 ## Author